ubc-library-rc/intro-machine-learning/content/introduction.md

 In machine learning, the quality of the output model is directly dependent on the quality of the input data used to train it.
 If the input data is incomplete, noisy, or biased, the resulting model may be inaccurate or unreliable.
 For example, suppose a machine learning model is being developed to predict which loan applications are likely to be approved by a bank.
 If the training dataset only contains loan applications from a particular demographic group or geographic region, the resulting model may be biased towards that group or region and may not generalize well to other groups or regions.
 This could lead to discrimination and unfair lending practices.

 * **Data Limitation:**
-Machine learning algorithms are only as good as the data they are trained on.
-If the data is biased, incomplete, or noisy, the algorithm may not be able to learn the underlying patterns or may learn incorrect patterns.
-Also, machine learning models require large amounts of labeled data for training, which can be expensive and time-consuming to obtain.
+Machine learning models require large amounts of labeled data or very large amount of unlabeled data for training, which can be expensive and time-consuming to obtain.

 * **Generalization and overfitting:**
 Machine learning models are typically trained on a specific dataset, and their ability to generalize to new data outside of that dataset may be limited.
 Overfitting can occur if the model is too complex or if it is trained on a small dataset, causing it to perform well on the training data but poorly on new data.
 When a model is overfitting, it is essentially memorizing the training data rather than learning the underlying patterns in the data.